uptake/pkgnet/cran-comments.md

 ### Resubmission on April 2nd, 2019 (planned)
 The problematic links have been fixed:
 * two were non-canonical CRAN links and
-* one was a link to an upcoming gallery exhibit that does not yet exist.
+* one was a link to a document that is getting created as a part of this release.

 I had seen the warnings for the non-canonical CRAN links during testing and had interpreted them as optional.
 In future testing, these CRAN link formatting warnings will be interpreted as required.
-However, the broken link had gone unnoticed, burred under the other two warnings.
-Thanks for the check.

 Regarding the references comment, the package is original work aside from the functionality utilized from the packages listed in the DESCRIPTION file.
-However, I will confer with the pkgnet authors on writing a paper of our own, describing our motivations and design decisions in detail (with a full bibliography).
-Thanks for the complement!

 ## v 0.3.2